flexera-public/policy_templates/cost/rightlink_rightsize/README.md

 ## Input Parameters

-### Inefficient Instance Utilization using RightLink
+### Inefficient Instance Utilization using RightLink Policy

 - Average free memory percent to allow for downsize - Value: 0-100, -1 disables this metric
 - Maximum free memory percent to allow for downsize - Value: 0-100, -1 disables this metric